For Admitted Students

 Candidates for and students of the M.D. degree must have somatic sensation and the functional use of the senses of vision and hearing.
 Candidates’ and students’ diagnostic skills will also be lessened without the functional use of the senses of equilibrium, smell and taste.
 Additionally, they must have sufficient exteroceptive sense (touch, pain and temperature), sufficient prioceptive sense (position, pressure, movement, stereognosis and vibratory) and sufficient motor function to permit them to carry out the activities described in the section above.
 They must be able to consistently, quickly, and accurately integrate all information received by whatever sense(s) employed, and they must have the intellectual ability to learn, integrate, analyze and synthesize data.

-The Morsani College of Medicine of the University of South Florida will consider for admission to medical school any applicant who demonstrates the ability to perform or to learn to perform the skills listed in this document.
+The University of South Florida Morsani College of Medicine will consider for admission to medical school any applicant who demonstrates the ability to perform or to learn to perform the skills listed in this document.
 Students will be judged not only on their scholastic accomplishments, but also on their physical and emotional capacities to meet the full requirements of the school’s curriculum, and to graduate as skilled and effective practitioners of medicine.

 - Technical Requirements